simonyjung/homelab/adr/0003-node-hardware-os.md

 ## Decision

 Use inexpensive, used mini PCs as cluster nodes, running Debian 13 as the operating system.
-The cluster will be configured with 1 Master Node and 3 Worker Nodes to provide resilience against the failure of any single node.
+The cluster will be configured with 1 Master Node and 3 Worker Nodes to provide resilience against failure of any single node.

 <img src="./diagrams/0003_cluster_diagram.png" alt="KC01 Cluster Diagram" width="600"/>